spitbol/spitbol-docs/minimal.md

 items below it using a second index register.
-The problem of signed offsets past such a register then arises. to distinguish stack offsets, which in some implementations may be negative, from non-stack offsets which are invariably positive, *XT*, an alias or synonym for XL is used.
+The problem of signed offsets past such a register then arises. to distinguish stack offsets, which in some implementations may be negative, from non-stack offsets which are invariably positive, XT, an alias or synonym for XL is used.

-For a u-stack implementation, the MINIMAL translator should negate the sign of offsets applied to both (XS ) and (*XT*).
-Programmers should note that since *XT* is not a separate register, XL should not be used in code where *XT* is referenced.
+For a u-stack implementation, the MINIMAL translator should negate the sign of offsets applied to both (XS ) and (XT).
+Programmers should note that since
+XT is not a separate register, XL should not be used in code where XT is referenced.
 Other modifications needed in u-stack translations are in the ADD SUB
 ICA DCA opcodes applied to
-XS , *XT*.
+XS , XT.
 For example

 ```
        MINIMAL           d-stack trans.  u-stack trans.